INESS is the Norwegian Infrastructure for the Exploration of Syntax and Semantics.

 INESS offers an open, interactive, language independent platform for building, accessing, searching and visualizing treebanks.
 All its functionality can be used online through a web browser.

 INESS hosts treebanks for many languages, including treebanks which have been created by others.
-The INESS project is also building its own large treebank for Norwegian, NorGramBank, obtained by parsing automatically with an LFG grammar.
-Part of NorGramBank will be efficiently manually disambiguated with the LFG Parsebanker, while the rest will be stochastically disambiguated.
+The INESS project has also built its own large treebank for Norwegian, NorGramBank, obtained by parsing automatically with an LFG grammar.
+Parts of NorGramBank have been efficiently manually disambiguated with the LFG Parsebanker, while the rest is stochastically disambiguated.
+To get an idea what one can do with NorGramBank, check out the blog NorGram-tall.

 The XLE-Web interface can be used for interactive parsing and disambiguation with LFG grammars for various languages.

-INESS is part of the CLARINO Bergen Centre.
+INESS is part of the CLARINO Bergen Centre and a site of the CLARIN Knowledge Center on Treebanking.

 Victoria Rosén, Koenraad De Smedt, Paul Meurer, and Helge Dyvik.
 An open infrastructure for advanced treebanking.
 In Jan Hajič, Koenraad De Smedt, Marko Tadić, and António Branco (eds.)
 META-RESEARCH Workshop on Advanced Treebanking at LREC2012, pages 22–29, Istanbul, Turkey, May 2012.